th3james/BackboneDiorama/README.md

     diorama compile watch

-This command watches your src/ folder for changes then concatenates and compiles the files specified in src/compile_manifest.json to js/application.js.
+This command watches your src/ folder for changes then, concatenates and compiles the files specified in src/compile_manifest.json to js/application.js.
 The files should be specified in the order you require them, in this format: